ajahne/blog/_drafts/2018-06-29-the-hard-thing-about-hard-things-notes.md

 - Chose a share price he wanted and pushed for it

 ## Chapter 4: When things fall apart
-- as a startup CEO, always believe there is an answer.
+- As a startup CEO, always believe there is an answer.
 You cannot give up.
 Find a solution
 - Calculus over statistics
 - Focus and make the best move, even when there are no good moves.
 - It’s hard